 Within the School District, there have been past efforts to consolidate the local school's varsity sports programs with those at Warrensburg schools.
-The Tax Assessor for the Town covers both the Town of Bolton and the Town of Horicon.
-Town officials have also advocated on behalf of cooperative purchasing with Warren County, as a means to achieve cost savings that can arise with group buying efforts.
+The Assessor for the Town covers both the Town of Bolton and the Town of Horicon.
+Bolton & Horicon have a co-operative agreement to share the services of the Assessor.
+Town officials have also advocated on behalf of cooperative purchasing with Warren County, as a means of achieve cost savings that can be realized with group, and larger volume buying efforts.